wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 [More details on the vulnerability](https://github.com/OWASP/API-Security/blob/master/editions/2019/en/0xa1-broken-object-level-authorization.md)

-**Remediation:**
+**Wallarm behavior:**

+Wallarm automatically discovers vulnerabilities of this type.
+To detect and block BOLA attacks, do one or all of the following:

+* Enable [API Discovery](api-discovery/overview.md) and configure [automatic BOLA protection](admin-en/configuration-guides/protecting-against-bola.md) for endpoints discovered by this module
+* Configure one or more [**BOLA** triggers](admin-en/configuration-guides/protecting-against-bola.md)

+**Additional recommendations:**

 * Implement a proper authorization mechanism that relies on the user policies and hierarchy.
 * Prefer to use random and unpredictable values as [GUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) for objects' IDs.
 * Write tests to evaluate the authorization mechanism.
 Do not deploy vulnerable changes that break the tests.

-**Wallarm behavior:**

-* Wallarm automatically discovers vulnerabilities of this type.
-* Wallarm does not detect attacks exploiting this vulnerability by default.
-To detect and block the BOLA attacks, configure the [**BOLA** trigger](admin-en/configuration-guides/protecting-against-bola.md).

 ### Open redirect